kostas20007/Game/README.md

 # Game
-Game made with Python and pygame
+Making a game with python 3 and pygame